 With a calendar in place, you can continually capture your ideas to create a list of content.
 A system to capture inspired ideas is hugely important!
 It doesn’t mean you have to immediately follow up and write on that particular idea topic, but at least with a system, you don’t lose the idea and you can draw on it later when you do need something to write about!

 3) Defeat Writer’s Block

 Imagine sitting down at your computer and knowing exactly what to write about every time.
-If you’ve already defined how much content you need and what topics and type of content you need, it’s a matter of simply sitting down and writing each month or week rather than constantly reinventing the wheel.
 Let’s face it, most procrastinating happens when we sit down and have NO IDEA what we’re going to write or post.

 4) Stay Current

 An editorial calendar allows you to plan your content several or more months ahead of time.
 This means, you won’t forget to promote company milestones, highlight important holidays or cultural events, or planned promotional campaigns.

 If you have trouble keeping up with projects — such as a special series on a particular topic — an editorial calendar will keep you on track.

 Now that you have your topics assigned in your editorial calendar, you can spend time gathering images, videos, or other content to supplement your articles.
 List the links, files, etc. in your calendar, so you’ll have everything you need when it comes time to publish.